AbdelmasehNabilWelson/ATC_01123851282/README.md

 - Secure user authentication with JWT
 - Clean and organized API design
 - Proper error handling to help solve problems

+## Security Features

+Our system prioritizes security with these features:
+- JWT tokens with configurable expiration (default: 1 hour)

 We hope you enjoy using our Event Booking System!
 If you have questions or need help, please let us know.